puppetlabs/packaging/README.md

 a major hurdle, and is resolved with the `jenkins` tasks below.

 ## legacy `:jenkins:` workflow tasks
-(Deprecated - see "dyamic jenkins task workflow" below) Jenkins tasks are similar to the `:remote:` tasks, but they do not require ssh access to the builders.
+(Deprecated - see "dynamic jenkins task workflow" below) Jenkins tasks are similar to the `:remote:` tasks, but they do not require ssh access to the builders.
 They do require being on the local network - the jenkins instance that performs package builds is an internal server only,